0day-ci/linux/Documentation/filesystems/proc.rst

   rt_priority   realtime priority
-  policy        scheduling policy (man sched_setscheduler) blkio_ticks   time spent waiting for block IO gtime         guest time of the task in jiffies cgtime        guest time of the task children in jiffies start_data    address above which program data+bss is placed end_data      address below which program data+bss is placed start_brk     address above which program heap can be expanded with brk()
+  policy        scheduling policy (man sched_setscheduler) blkio_ticks   time spent waiting for block IO gtime         guest time of the task in processor time (clock_t) cgtime        guest time of the task children in processor time (clock_t) start_data    address above which program data+bss is placed end_data      address below which program data+bss is placed start_brk     address above which program heap can be expanded with brk()